GRNCM Course Leader and Lecturer in Academic Studies

 - Theory 2 (tutor)

-- Musicology Electives (co-coordinator)
+- Musicology Electives (coordinator): Female Composers in Perspective

 - Annika Forkert, ‘Das Biest und die Schöne.
 Symphonien Nr.
 4 & 5’, in MusikKonzepte Ralph Vaughan Williams, ed. by Ulrich Tadday, (Munich: Edition text&kritik, 2018), pp.45-62.